 What is the birth control patch?

-The Birth Control Patch is a small skin patch with the same hormones that are in many birth control pills.
+A birth control patch is a small skin patch with the same hormones that are in many birth control pills.
 Women can wear this patch on most parts of their skin including on the buttocks, abdomen, upper torso (except for the breasts), or the outer part of the upper arm.
 After it has been placed on the skin, the birth control patch is worn for one week and then a new one is placed on the same day of the week for three consecutive weeks.
-Three patches are used, each for one week and the fourth week is a "patch-free week".
+Three patches are used, each for one week, and the fourth week is a "patch-free week".
 It is during the patch-free week that many women have some bleeding similar to a menstrual period.

 How does the birth control patch work to prevent pregnancy?

 The patch prevents pregnancy by delivering a continuous amount of two hormones, estrogen and progestin, through the skin and into the bloodstream.
 These hormones are similar to those used in the birth control pill.
 When used correctly, the birth control patch is 99% effective at preventing pregnancy.